1997 Israeli helicopter disaster: Background

 Following the 1982 Lebanon War, Israel had withdrawn to a "security zone" in southern Lebanon, where it faced an insurgency by Hezbollah and other Lebanese groups.

 Israel had originally moved troops by ground, but this policy was changed as the threat of roadside bombs increased.
 As a result, Israel increasingly began ferrying soldiers by air into southern Lebanon.

 The crash

 Two Sikorsky S-65C-3 Yas'ur 2000 helicopters, 357 and 903, were assigned on a mission to fly Israeli soldiers and munitions into southern Lebanon, originally scheduled for February 3, but postponed a day due to bad weather conditions.
-On February 4, the weather conditions were still poor for flying due to fog, but in the afternoon visibility improved, and the mission was allowed to go forward.
+On February 4, the weather conditions were still poor for flying due to fog.
+In the afternoon visibility improved, and the mission was allowed to go forward.